The CSA+ certification acronym has changed to CySA+. CompTIA and its partners will make the change by June 29th, 2018.

 A career in information security analysis ranked seventh on U.S. News and World Report’s list of the 100 best technology jobs for 2017.
 According to the Bureau of Labor Statistics, the median pay for an information security analyst is $90,120 per year.

-CSA+ is developed and maintained by leading IT security experts.
+CySA+ is developed and maintained by leading IT security experts.
 Content for the exams stems from a combination of industry-wide survey feedback and contributions from our team of subject matter experts.
-Learn more about the people behind the CompTIA CSA+ Advisory Committee.
+Learn more about the people behind the CompTIA CySA+ Advisory Committee.

 Follow the CompTIA cybersecurity certification path

-CompTIA CSA+ bridges the skills gap between CompTIA Security+ and the CompTIA Advanced Security Practitioner (CASP) exam to create a vendor-neutral certification path.
-Building on CSA+, IT professionals can pursue CASP to prove their mastery of the hands-on cybersecurity skills required at the 5- to 10-year experience level.
-Earn the CSA+ certification to grow your career within the CompTIA recommended cybersecurity career pathway.
+CompTIA CySA+ bridges the skills gap between CompTIA Security+ and the CompTIA Advanced Security Practitioner (CASP) exam to create a vendor-neutral certification path.
+Building on CySA+, IT professionals can pursue CASP to prove their mastery of the hands-on cybersecurity skills required at the 5- to 10-year experience level.
+Earn the CySA+ certification to grow your career within the CompTIA recommended cybersecurity career pathway.